 3. Baylor: Bryce Petty is my pick for the Big 12's all-conference quarterback at the end of the season.
 He's got a great offense around him, but this is his fourth year in the system, learning behind great football minds like Robert Griffin III and Nick Florence.
 He's more physically gifted than Florence and will be able to do many of the things RG3 did with his arm.
 Seth Russell is a solid backup, and Chris Johnson is a promising young player, too.

 4. Texas: David Ash has a shot to be the Big 12's best quarterback this season, but has to shake off rough games like he had against Kansas to do it.
 Case McCoy isn't the most physically gifted specimen at the position, but there's no denying his playmaking ability.
 Even Texas A&M fans would have to admit that.
-Tyrone Swoopes turned some heads during the spring game, and Connor Brewer is a solid prospect.
+Tyrone Swoopes turned some heads during the spring game.

 5. Oklahoma: Blake Bell should be an above average Big 12 starter, who proves he can throw the ball and is more than just a threat around the goal line.
 The inexperience all over the Big 12 at this position makes ranking this spot extremely difficult, but Kendal Thompson and Trevor Knight behind Bell would be intriguing to watch if they're forced into duty.
 All three are playmakers with their feet.

 6. West Virginia: The Mountaineers probably have more upside than any team on this list, and have three guys who could probably carry the Mountaineers to 7-8 wins this season.
 That's a luxury, but other than Ford Childress, I'm not sure I see a real game changer in Clint Trickett or Paul Millard.
 Still, don't be surprised if whoever wins the job racks up 3,500-plus yards in this offense.